hwsmm/cosutrainer/README.md

 **Some limitations**
 - cosu-trainer may become unresponsive while converting a map, just wait for a bit, and you will have a converted map.
 - CUI works, but 'auto' doesn't work
+- Custom songs folder doesn't work at the moment

 ## Thanks a lot to
 - Thanks a lot to developers of libraries I used in this program!!!